karllhughes/learn/_authors/map-name-annika-display_name-annika-puura-twitter-draftdev-website-https-www-linkedin-com-in-annika-puura-img-assets-posts-1517503319363-jpg-bio-annika-is-an-experienced-business-operations-manager-with-a-ba-hons.md

 twitter: "@draftdev"
 website: https://www.linkedin.com/in/annika-puura/
 img: /assets/posts/1517503319363.jpg
-bio: Annika is an experienced Business/Operations Manager with a BA (Hons) in Economics & Spanish from the University of Central Lancashire.
-Skilled in international business, market research, finance, and marketing, she is fluent in Estonian, English, and Spanish.
-She is currently in charge of streamlining processes and facilitating growth as the Operations Manager at Draft.dev.
+bio: Annika is an Operations Manager here at Draft.
+With a background in international business, finance, and education, she is fluent in Estonian, English, and Spanish.
+When not at work, she enjoys running, dancing, and doing HIIT workouts.
 ---